nicocrm/aqueduct-sync/README.md

  * the local collection name
  * the remote collection name
  * the fields to be sent between the 2 systems (other fields will be removed from the output) - this can be ommitted, to send and keep all the fields of the prepare function before sending the object on, and from the input of the cleanse function)
  * the cleanse (from remote to local) and prepare (from local to remote) functions to be run when data is exchanged.
-This can be straight mapping, or calculations (but for simple mapping, better use the map property instead)
+This can be straight mapping, or calculations (but for simple mapping, better use the map property instead).
+If the cleanse method does not return an object, then the record is not inserted (but the sync state is still updated).
+This allows for custom skipping logic.
  * relations between collections, which are to be maintained when records are imported from the remote collection